kamaradclimber/heishamon-homeassistant/README.md

 # heishamon-homeassistant

 An integration for heatpumps handled by [heishamon](https://github.com/Egyras/HeishaMon).
-It's currently in development, expect sensors to be renamed.

 ## Installation
 Installation should be done using https://hacs.xyz/ as a custom repository.